alysivji/flask-mega-tutorial/README.md

 #### Links

 We can link to pages, but we should really link to functions using `url_for()` which generates URLs using the internal mapping of URLs to view functions

+#### Sub Templates

+If we are reusing parts of the layout over and over again in the same page, it might be worth loooking into sub-templates which can be inserted into each template using `{% include '_page.html' %}

 ## [Chapter 3: Web Forms](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iii-web-forms)